glynawe/Vanilla/kete.md

     Program = (Interface | Module | Functor) ... .

-A Vanilla program may contain any number of interfaces, modules and functors.
+A Kete program may contain any number of interfaces, modules and functors.
 One module must declare a function called `main`, which will be the first function to be executed.

     Interface = "interface" InterfaceName "{"
                 {Definition}